 Just as your protagonist’s motivation drives your novel, your motivation drives your process.
 If you don’t know why you’re writing this particular story at this particular time, then the bad days will derail you.

 So do this now: write down your why.

 Why are you writing this story, this essay, this novel?
 Why are you writing it now?

 Or, if you haven’t started yet: Why do you want to write this story, this novel, this essay?
 Why this year instead of next year?

 I’ll tell you what I tell my students: there will inevitably be days when you think, “This is too hard” or “I don’t have the time.”
 Those are the days when you go back to your why.
 Perfect sentences don’t matter, and perfect writing days are hard to come by.
 What matters is the why.

 Michelle Richmond is the New York Times bestselling author of five novels, including the Sunday Times bestseller The Marriage Pact, and two award-winning story collections.
 Her books have been published in 30 languages.
 Learn the art and craft of novel writing in Michelle’s self-paced online novel writing master class.
 Do you prefer deadlines?
-Join Michelle in Novel in Nine to write and revise your novel in nine months.
+Join Michelle in the flagship course Novel in Nine to write and revise your novel in nine months.